boecker-lab/myopic-mces-data/README.md

 ## Docker

-A docker container for the visualization is available on Docker Hub: XXX.
+A docker container for the visualization can be built with the provided [Dockerfile](Dockerfile).

-For the special case of self-hosting the docker container via reverse proxy, the environment variable `PROXY_PREFIX_REQUESTS` has to be set to `XXX` with the docker run option `docker run -e PROXY_PREFIX_REQUESTS='XXX/' ...`.
+For the special case of self-hosting the docker container via reverse proxy, the environment variable `PROXY_PREFIX_REQUESTS` might have to be set with the docker run option `docker run -e PROXY_PREFIX_REQUESTS='...' ...`.